Brinda1750/Flutter_Quotes_App/README.md

 ## ✨ Overview

-This Flutter app offers a collection of inspirational quotes, allowing users to generate personalized quotes using AI based on different categories.
-Users can easily search for new quotes, create their own, and share them with others.
-With a clean and responsive design, the app ensures a smooth experience on both Android and iOS devices, providing a quick source of motivation and inspiration whenever needed.
+This Flutter app features AI-powered quote generation across various categories.
+Users can effortlessly search for quotes, create their own, and share them with others.
+Designed with a clean and responsive interface, it delivers a seamless experience on both Android and iOS — offering daily motivation and inspiration at your fingertips.